Educorreia932/Recording/README.md

 Execute `cabal run` to start the REPL.

 ```
-λχ interpreter.
-Type :h for help
+Recording (1.0.1).
+Type :h to see a list of available commands
-λ>
+λ> :h
 ```

+For information on how to use the interpreter, type `:h` in the REPL.

 # Example